 Highlights include the Chateau de Rochepot, crowned by Burgundian multicoloured glazed tiles; the medieval wine capital of Beaune; and, above all, the barge’s slow pace.
 The full trip is around 75 miles, which you could cover in a morning drive in a rental car.
 Instead, this cruise can be spread out over six days, and the hypnotic movement of a barge is a powerful sedative, especially after a glass of Burgundy red.

-Travel with: French Country Waterways.
+French Country Waterways.
 The oldest U.S.-owned barge company operating in France, French Country Waterways is the elegant godmother of the canals.
 The ship interiors are done up in dark-wood paneling, plush sofas with tasseled pillows, and a grand communal dining table, laden with heavy silverware and flickering candles.

 It’s shortly after that first beer lands on the table, with views of the city’s famous bridges glinting beyond, that Kafka’s famous quote hits home: “Prague never lets you go.
 This dear little mother has sharp claws.”